Pronounced: ‘seen-oh-bit-a cly-pe-ait-us’

 Common name: Caribbean, Purple Pincher or PP

-Distribution: From southern Florida to Venezuela, and the West Indian Islands Also Bermuda.
+Distribution: From southern Florida to Venezuela, and the West Indian Islands Also Bermuda (now rare due to limited availability of shells ).
 The only species in the Western Atlantic.
 Chace and Hobbs, 1969; Bright, 1966

 Hazlett, B. A., 1966.
 Observations on the social behavior of the land hermit crab, Coenobita clypeatus (Herbst).
 Ecology 47(2): 316‑317.

 McLaughlin, P. A. & L. B. Holthuis, 2002.
 Pagurus clypeatus Fabricius, 1787 (currently Coenobita clypeatus; Crustacea, Decapoda): proposed replacement of syntypes by a neotype.
 Bull. zool.
 Nomencl.
 59(1): 17‑23.

 McMahon, B. R. & W. W. Burggren, 1979.
 Respiration and adaptation to the terrestrial habitat in the land hermit crab Coenobita clypeatus.
 J. Exp.
 Biol.
 79: 265‑281.

 Provenzano, A. J. ,.
 J., 1962.
 The larval development ofthe tropical land hermit Coenobita clypeatus (Herbst) in the laboratory.
 Crustaceana 4: 207‑228.

 Watt, E. M., D. W. Dunham & H. Schone, 1985.
 Climbing orientation and shell asymmetry in a land hermit crab, Coenobita clypeatus (Decapoda, Paguridea).
 Crustaceana 48: 104‑105.

 Chance and Hobbs 1969; Ball 1972; DeWiled 1973; Alexander 1979; Page and Willason 1982; Willason and Page 1983